elijahfhopp/RLL/ReadMe.md

 # RLL

 RLL is a multi-platform, thread-safe, runtime dynamic/shared library loader.
 Its name stands for exactly what it does: Runtime Library Loader.
-It's light (<300 *lines*) and is header-only library.
+It's light (<300 *lines* of code) and is header-only library.
 And best of all it's public domain!

 Care for an example?